bagder/docs/URL-interop.md

 Real world: Spaces are occasionally seen in URLs in the wild, and when used in redirects, browsers are known to URL-encode them in the next outgoing request.

+### Leading slashes in file: URLS

+86: Since unix file systems can handle any number of leading slashes, they have been fine.

+TWUS: [No leading slashes](https://github.com/whatwg/url/issues/232) on file: URLs

+## query

+(I've heard there are problems here.)

 ## Fragment

 There are no known interop problems with fragments.
 The fragment part is not included in protocol data that goes over the network.

 # Test suite